PLANT CONSERVATION ALLIANCE

 PCA Federal Committee

 The PCA Federal Committee works to identify and recommend, as appropriate, priority conservation needs for native plants and their habitats, and coordinate implementation of programs for addressing those needs.
 It serves as a forum for coordination and implementation of a national native plant conservation program, consisting of public education and outreach, research, conservation actions, native plant materials development coordination, databases and information exchange, and international programs.
-The PCA Federal Committee is chaired by Peggy Olwell, Plant Conservation Program Lead for the Bureau of Land Management.
+The PCA Federal Committee is chaired by Dr. Patricia De Angelis, Botanist with the US Fish & Wildlife Service-Division of Scientific Authority.

 PCA Non-Federal Cooperator Committee